Jeraldy/JeddyJs/README.md

 Jeddy.Init({ app: new Main() });
 ```
 The Main class has a mutable state since it extends a *StatefulWidget*,
-This gives our app the power to act on user interactivity,Therefor updating the corresponding parts of the UI bindend to the state mutated.
+This gives our app the power to act on user interactivity,And therefore updating the corresponding parts of the UI bindend to the state mutated.
 All we have to do is to ensure the state is notified for changes by
 using *this.setState*.

 #### Step 3: Coding your app